AdrianDanlos/CloudRoad/README.md

 3. **Manager**: A type of account with extra functionalities and access to all of the company's data.

-## Demo accounts
-If you would like to test CloudRoad app email us at <a href="mailto:danlosadrian@gmail.com/">danlosadrian@gmail.com</a> and we will provide you with an account to explore the application.

 ## Software used

 <p>